When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 Port Isaac is known as the filming location for Doc Martin, and Tintagel, Boscastle, and Bude are just as pretty.
 If you’d like to live in a larger town, Padstow is a great choice – and with its excellent restaurants, it’s perfect for foodies.

-South Cornwall is best known for the Lizard Peninsula, which is the most south-westerly point of the UK mainland.
-It’s an incredibly picturesque place with dramatic cliffs and lovely beaches like Kennack Sands, Coverack Beach, and Kynance Cove.
+South Cornwall is best known for the Lizard Peninsula, the most south-westerly point of the UK mainland.
+It’s incredibly picturesque, with dramatic cliffs and lovely beaches like Kennack Sands, Coverack Beach, and Kynance Cove.
 The village of Helford in the northeast corner of the Lizard is the epitome of natural beauty, with thatched cottages, ancient oak forests, and secret creeks tucked away along the unspoiled Helford River.

 4. Isle of Skye